daemon251/Ultrakill-UltraCooldownInfo/README.md

 # WARNING

+**The default config does nothing.
+In the github repository, a minimalist config is present in the exampleConfigs folder if you want something that works out of the box.**
+The config is to be placed in a folder that probably looks about like this: ``.../YOURMODMANAGER/ULTRAKILL/profiles/Default/BepInEx/config/PluginConfigurator``

+Updated for FRAUD.
+As of writing, you *must* have HideManagerGameObject set to true in BepInEx.cfg.

-This mod is in development.
-Expect issues.
-Raise an issue on the github or ontact me at discord: daemon8363, preferrably in #ultrakill-modding if you encounter problems.
+Raise an issue on the github if you encounter problems.

 Mod updates will reset any of the custom sounds that you use for the mod.
-Keep a seperate copy.
+Keep a seperate copy of your sounds if using.

 # OVERVIEW